Curtis Sliwa: Early life and education

 Curtis Anthony Sliwa was born on March 26, 1954, into a Catholic family of Polish and Italian descent, in Canarsie, Brooklyn.
 His mother, Francesca, identified as Italian-American.
 His father, Chester Sliwa, was a merchant seaman from Chicago who served in the United States Merchant Marine for 46 years.
 Both of Chester's parents, Anton and Wanda, were immigrant dairy farmers from Limanowa, Poland, with the original surname spelled Śliwa.
 Sliwa has two sisters, Aleta and Maria.

 Sliwa attended St. Matthew's in Crown Heights, and P.S.
 114 and Bildersee Junior High School, both in Canarsie.
-He later attended Brooklyn Preparatory School, a Jesuit high school, and was class president.
+He later attended Brooklyn Preparatory School, a Jesuit high school, where he was class president.
 Sliwa was expelled from Brooklyn Prep for student activism, after leading protests against the school's dress code.
 He subsequently attended and graduated from Canarsie High School.
-In his youth, he worked as a delivery boy for the Daily News, where he was awarded the title of "Newsboy of the Year" in 1979 and a trip to the White House after he saved several people from a burning building while on a paper route.
+In his youth, he worked as a delivery boy for the Daily News, where he was awarded the title of "Newsboy of the Year" and a trip to the White House after he saved several people from a burning building while on a paper route.

 Prior to founding the Guardian Angels, he was the night manager of a McDonald's restaurant on Fordham Road in the Bronx.